Anthony Mann, starring Tom Conway and Ann Rutherford.

 IMDb and Leonard Maltin both offer the info that this film is a remake of TWO IN THE DARK (1936), which starred Walter Abel, Margot Grahame, and Gail Patrick.
 (Update: Here's a review of TWO IN THE DARK!)

 TWO O'CLOCK COURAGE is not available on DVD or VHS, but it can be seen on Turner Classic Movies, which has the trailer available here.
+(June 2015 Update: TWO O'CLOCK COURAGE is now available on DVD from the Warner Archive.)

 January 2014 Update: I had a wonderful opportunity to revisit this film on a big screen at UCLA!
 I enjoyed the movie even more, having become much more familiar with actors such as Jean Brooks and Richard Lane in the time since I first saw it.